expo/expo/docs/pages/guides/prebuild.md

 The main exception is the [Expo Go][expo-go] app which has partial support for the _bare workflow_, given the project in question only utilizes native features that are already available in the Expo Go app.

-We develop new [Native Modules][native-modules] without using `npx expo prebuild` as it's currently the fastest way to do so, however we recommend users building apps with Expo attempt to use Prebuild as much as possible for the reasons listed in the [pitch](#pitch) section.
+We develop new [Native Modules][native-modules] without using `npx expo prebuild` as it's currently the fastest way to do so.
+However, we recommend users building apps with Expo attempt to use Prebuild as much as possible for the reasons listed in the [pitch](#pitch) section.

 ## Pitch

 A single native project on its own is very complicated to maintain, scale, and grow.
-In a cross-platform app, you have multiple native projects that you must maintain and keep updated.
-To streamline this process we created the _optional_ Expo Prebuild system.
+In a cross-platform app, you have multiple native projects that you must maintain and keep them up to date.
+We created the _optional_ Expo Prebuild system to streamline this process.
 Below are a few issues we've identified with native development and some corresponding reasons we believe Expo Prebuild solves these issues.

 ### Sensible upgrades